Eremurus: planting and care

 Spacing:

-To plant your Eremurus, follow these steps:
+To plant your eremurus, follow these steps:

 - Dig a wide hole about 15 cm deep.
 Eremurus needs space for its spreading roots.

 - Gently place the bulb on the drainage layer, with the bud facing upwards.
-Spread out the tentacle-like roots without bending them as much as possible.
+Spread the tentacle-like roots without bending them as much as possible.

 Eremurus should be planted on a drainage layer (here, gravel)